SilverMonkeyGmbH/v5_docs/Manual/Operations/index.rst

 ************************************************************************************
 Hidden settings are configurable features that are not available through the standard configuration UI.

-These settings have to be set within the ``Configuration.xml`` by a text editor.
+These settings have to be set within the ``Configuration.xml`` in a text editor.

 .. tip:: Within the hidden settings section XPATH notation is used to give information about the correct location of the setting.
 Please visit `this website <http://www.w3schools.com/xsl/xpath_syntax.asp>`_ in order to get more information on XPATH notation.